tuax/tua-body-scroll-lock/README.md

 lock(targetElement, { overflowType: 'clip' })
 ```

+#### useGlobalLockState: boolean

+optional, default: false

+Whether to use global `lockState` for every BSL.
+It's useful when your page have multiple BSL instances.

 ### TargetElement needs scrolling（iOS only）
 In some scenarios, when scrolling is prohibited, some elements still need to scroll, at this point, pass the targetElement.